 We wandered up into the village again and spent a few minutes exploring the half moon of the harbour, neatly stacked with fishing pots with a few small fishing boats pulled up on the slipway and steep lifeboat slipway, where work was going on to preserve the lifeboat slip ready for the serious business of winter when the lifeboat may have to be launched into treacherous storm.

 Memories of our visit to Sennen

 More places in West Cornwall to explore?

-Sennen is one of the destination to explore in part four of my Penwith Tour and for more information about West Crownall do visit my page Exploring West Penwith
+Sennen is one of the destination to explore in part four of my Penwith Tour.
+For more information about West Crownall, do visit my page Exploring West Penwith